SuperKevinZhou/dictutils/examples/README.md

 dictutils = { version = "0.1.0", features = ["criterion", "rayon", "cli"] }
 ```

+## ⚠️ Experimental Disclaimer

+Most examples currently operate on generated mock dictionary files.
+These files do not conform to real dictionary formats and are intended solely for demonstrating API usage.
+Relying on the generated files for production is unsafe; please use actual dictionary fixtures or user-supplied files and consider the crate experimental until full format parsing is implemented.

 ## Quick Start

 Most examples follow this basic pattern: